Interski Employment Opportunities

 We are looking for a lively, warm and enthusiastic Nanny to join our resort team.
 This is an exciting new role for the 2017/18 season in which we are partnering with a local miniclub in Pila, to provide our own staff to deal exclusively with our clients.
 We are seeking an experienced Nanny that has the skill set to shape this new department, working closely with the miniclub to create a fun and safe environment in which our clients feel fully confident in leaving their children.

 You will need to have experience of working with, and caring for children of varying ages.
 The Resort Nanny will be responsible for keeping the children engaged and safe, running pre-planned, age specific activities.
-You are required to hold a Level 3 NVQ, or equivalent, an up to date first aid certificate, and an enhanced DBS.
+You are required to have experience working with young children, ideally as a Nanny or Au Pair, or work within education.

 Rental Wear Assistants

 Interski Rental Wear and Accessories is directly run by the Rental Wear Co-ordinator and backed up by a Rental Wear Assistant.
 The team operates Interski's in-house ski clothing rental, in the Aosta Valley.
 As a Rental Wear Assistant you will be responsible for planning, distribution, collection and upkeep of all resort clothing including rental suits, helmets and resort staff and instructor uniform.
 These team players are always on call to change garments and also assist in other parts of the Interski operation should they be required.

 This is a hands on position so you must be in good physical condition.
 You must have an excellent attention to detail and work ethic.
 This is perhaps one of the most flexible positions within the resort team as you may be called upon to work as a Schools & Colleges Co-ordinator or Resort Assistant on a regular basis.
 Rental Wear Assistants report directly to the Head of Rental Wear.